ナミビア

 Signature points

-Embraced by the world’s oldest Namib Desert, Sossusvlei presents a fantastical landscape of red dunes, white pans, and blackened, dead acacia trees.
+Embraced by the world's oldest Namib Desert, Sossusvlei offers a fantastical landscape woven from red dunes, white salt pans, and blackened, standing acacia remains.

-Standing in Deadvlei, you feel drawn into a soundless space, encountering a silence and beauty that make you lose track of time.
+Standing in Deadvlei, you are enveloped by a sensation of being drawn into a soundless space, encountering a silence and beauty that make you forget the passage of time.

 The rawness of wildlife encounters in Etosha National Park

-With its vast salt pans and dry savanna, Etosha draws a wide variety of animals such as elephants and lions to waterholes.
+With its vast salt pan and dry savanna, Etosha draws a wide variety of animals such as elephants and lions to its waterholes.

-On game drives in a private vehicle, you can observe wildlife at close to natural distances, and the guide’s explanations deepen your understanding of animal behavior and the characteristics of the land.
+On game drives in a dedicated vehicle, you can observe wildlife at close, natural distances, and the guide's commentary deepens your understanding of the animals' ecology and the features of the land.

-A well-balanced route that captures the core of Namibia
+A well-balanced route design that captures the heart of Namibia

-This trip starts in the capital Windhoek and continues to the Namib Desert’s Sossusvlei, the coastal town of Swakopmund, and the wildlife sanctuary of Etosha National Park.
+This trip starts in the capital, Windhoek, and continues to Sossusvlei in the Namib Desert, the coastal town of Swakopmund, and the wildlife sanctuary of Etosha National Park.

 Itinerary